 Of course, this method does not work if you are using black plastic foundation.
-In that cause you must rely on the color/appearance of the wax or mark the frame in some way.
+In that cause you must rely on the color/appearance of the wax or it’s age.

-Placing a colored dot on the two new frames is one popular way to mark frames.
+Placing a colored dot on two new frames each year is one popular way to mark the age of frames.
 If you use the same color pen as for queen marking that year, you can easily determine when the frame was installed.

 What if the bees are using these frames?
 If it is just honey or pollen, go ahead and replace the old brood comb.
 Assuming of course that you are not removing all of the food stores in the hive!

 Often the comb that you want to remove will have some bee brood.
 In this case, I move the selected frames to the outside portion of the brood nest (after the weather is warm).